When simulation stops scaling: Where classical modeling breaks down in complex materials

 This webinar explores where these bottlenecks arise, how they appear in industrial R&D workflows, and how teams attempt to address them today.
 It also introduces how new computational approaches, including quantum computing, are being explored as potential ways to tackle these challenges.

-What this webinar will cover
+What this webinar covered

 - Where and why classical simulation methods break down as system complexity increases (e.g. strongly correlated electrons, system size scaling)